saisyam/website/content/posts/install_freeswitch_1_10_5_on_ubuntu_18_04.md

 4. Download FreeSWITCH source, build and install
 5. Make FreeSWITCH to run as a service

 **Note:** *The scope of this article is to install and run FreeSWITCH successfully on Ubuntu 18.04.
-We don't configure FreeSWITCH to handle incoming/outgoing calls.
-That will be discussed in another article.*
+We don't configure FreeSWITCH to handle incoming/outgoing calls.*

 ## Setup Ubuntu 18.04 server
 I use Virtualbox to create an Ubuntu 18.04 server with 30GB of hard disk space and 4GB of RAM.
 You can build the same or use a desktop or laptop running Ubuntu 18.04.
 If you want more information on how to install Ubuntu on Virtualbox refer to this [article](https://hibbard.eu/install-ubuntu-virtual-box/).